GMC publish new cosmetic surgery rules to protect patients

 Professor Terence Stephenson, Chair of the GMC, said, "Cosmetic interventions should not be entered into lightly or without serious considerations.

 "It is a challenging area of medicine which deals with patients who can be extremely vulnerable.
-Most doctors who practise in this area do so to a high standard but we do sometimes come across poor practice, and it is important that patients are protected from this and that doctors understand what is expected from them.
+Most doctors who practice in this area do so to a high standard but we do sometimes come across poor practice, and it is important that patients are protected from this and that doctors understand what is expected from them.

 "Our new guidance is designed to help drive up standards in the cosmetic industry and make sure all patients, and especially those who are most vulnerable, are given the care, treatment and support they need."